All Episodes

 timothy denevi

-I mean, that was a great...
+I mean, that is a great, that debate.

-So in the book, I recreate that debate a lot, because there's transcripts of it.
+So in the book, I recreate that debate a lot because there's transcripts of it.

 That debate is brilliant.

-It is brilliant.
+It is broken.

 timothy denevi

-Thompson is amazing at that.
+Thompson is amazing.

-Well, if you've used it once in 10 years, maybe you don't need it.
+Thompson's like, well, if you've used it once in 10 years, maybe you don't need it.

 We could try not having it.

-You know, and his gun rights views were very complex and changed after Bobby Kennedy's death.
+And his gun rights views were very complex and changed after Bobby Kennedy's death.

 This was eviscerated by Thompson.